-The simulation was designed and performed in agreement with the Standards of Best Practice: Simulation Standard IX: Simulation Design, 29 and consisted of the following 11 elements:
+The simulation was designed and performed in agreement with the Standards of Best Practice: Simulation Standard IX: Simulation Design, and consisted of the following 11 elements:

-- 1. A needs assessment, which provided the evidence required for a well-designed simulation, and included an evaluation of knowledge and skills of pre-service teachers related to suitability assessment.
-The results addressed the identified needs to promote readiness for practice and for a future professional role. - 2.
-Measurable objectives, which were related to both organizational goals and the performance of the participants.
+1. A needs assessment, which provided the evidence required for a well-designed simulation, and included an evaluation of knowledge and skills of pre-service teachers related to suitability assessment.
+The results addressed the identified needs to promote readiness for practice and for a future professional role.

+2. Measurable objectives, which were related to both organizational goals and the performance of the participants.
 The eight criteria in the Suitability Regulations were made available to the pre-service teachers before the simulation.
 Furthermore, general information and context for the activities were revealed.
 The description of the simulation is illustrated in Table 1, whereas the eight criteria are showed in Table 2.

-Situation Required action Expected outcome Case 2 Pupil Andre, 5 th class maintain the conversation.
-Use techniques from classroom • • management theory.
+Situation Required action Expected outcome Case 2 Pupil Andre, 5 th class Ask how the pupil is doing and maintain the conversation.
+Use techniques from classroom Knowledge: Being able to identify the pupil's reactions management theory.
 Round up the conversation when the pupil calms down or responds to the techniques.
-5 1 Skills: Being able to use acquired skills in a classroom situation
+Being able to identify professional ethical dilemmas Skills: Being able to use acquired skills in a classroom situation